codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

       %}

 {:start="2"}
-1. On the edit cluster page, scroll down to the Cluster Options section and click its **Edit as YAML** button
+1. On the edit cluster page, scroll down to the Cluster Options section, and click its **Edit as YAML** button

   {% include image.html
   lightbox="true"